-Cover cultural, social and gender differences in movement patterns; how to look at dance in a systematic manner; and the psychotherapeutic processes inherent in dance therapy.
-This course is fully approved by the ADTA for alternate route credit for R-DMT training.
-Alternate route credit requires readings and a final paper.
+Cover cultural, social and gender differences in movement patterns, as well as how to look at dance in a systematic manner and the psychotherapeutic processes inherent in dance therapy.

 Learn More & Register